 25.5.A.2 Exceptions for Individual Lots

-On nonconforming lots within the Historic Urban Neighborhood Residential Districts, a single-family or two-family dwelling may be erected on a single legal nonconforming lot, subject to the following standards:
+On nonconforming lots within the Historic Core Neighborhoods Residential Districts, Historic Urban Neighborhoods Residential Districts and Suburban Neighborhoods Residential Districts, but excluding lots within the S-LRS1, S-LRS2, S-LRS3, S-LRD1, and S-LRD2 Lake Area Districts, a single-family or two-family dwelling may be erected on an existing single legal nonconforming lot, subject to the following standards:

 1. Two-family dwellings are permitted only where the zoning district permits two-family dwellings.